aluchs/DATA146/Project_2.md

 Nominal data is named, but not ordered.
 An example of nominal data would be a survey question asking what type of urban area respondents live in, with set responses like "suburbs", "cities", and "towns".
 The possible responses each have names, but their order can be mixed up without affecting the question at all.

 We can use the above examples to create an example model that includes variables from each type of data.
-Lets say we believe that height, political leaning, and the urban area that people live in can predict how much people like going to movie theaters (our target).
+Lets say we believe that height, political leaning, and the urban area that people live (our features) in can predict how much people like going to movie theaters (our target).
 We can start creating our model by assigning each of our variables, or features, a variable name.
 We will use the following classifications:

 x = Height